Welcome to Ajaccio cruise port, Corsica, France! (Post updated: January 2024)

 - Ajaccio train station (Gare d’Ajaccio – Gara d’Aiacciu) is situated only 600 meters north of the bus station and the cruise terminal.
 You can find the timetables and fares on the official website https://cf-corse.corsica/

-- Petit Train d’Ajaccio is a little tourist train that departs from Place Foch (300 meters south of the cruise terminal) and offers 2 circuits: Circuit Ville offers a 45-minute commentated ride around the historic center with a 15-minute stop at Grotte Napoléon/Mémorial; Circuit Sanguinaire offers a 1 hr 40-minute ride around the historic center and the city’s outskirts all the way to the scenic Sanguinaires Islands (Iles Sanguinaires), with a 15-minute stop at Grotte Napoléon and 10 minutes at Iles Sanguinaires.
-For more information, check out the Petit Train Ajaccio’s official website http://www.petit-train-ajaccio.com/
+- Petit Train d’Ajaccio is a little tourist train that departs from Place Foch (300 meters south of the cruise terminal) and offers 2 circuits: Circuit Ville offers a 45-minute commentated ride around the historic center with a 15-minute stop at Grotte Napoléon/Mémorial; Circuit Sanguinaire offers a 1 hr 40-minute ride around the historic center and the city’s outskirts to the scenic Sanguinaires Islands (Iles Sanguinaires), with a 15-minute stop at Grotte Napoléon and 10 minutes at Iles Sanguinaires.
+For more information, check out Petit Train Ajaccio’s official website http://www.petit-train-ajaccio.com/

 - Ajaccio Vision is a double-decker open-top bus that also departs from Place Foch and offers 2 circuits, around the historic city and to the beaches, Sanguinaires Islands and Grotte Napoléon.
 Find more information on the official website http://www.ajacciovision.fr/

 - Ajaccio Napoleon Bonaparte Airport (Aéroport Ajaccio Napoléon Bonaparte) is the international airport in Corsica and is located 5 km/3 miles (a 10-minute drive) east of Port Ajaccio.